Build a SvelteKit Markdown Blog

 Add a new project on Vercel and import your repository.
 You can leave the default options and press deploy which should take a minute.

-Each time you push to the GitHub repository Vercel is going to redeploy and run the build and bust the cache because it’s integrated with GitHub.
+Each time you push to the GitHub repository, Vercel is going to redeploy and run the build since it’s integrated with GitHub.

 Support